rjsears/GardenPi/README.md

 #### <a name="icons"></a>GardenPi Icons
 There are a LOT of icons in GardenPi.
 I could not have done such a good job without the help of <a href="https://www.flaticon.com/">FlatIcon.com</a>.
 If you ever need an icon, check them out.
 All of the icons here at GardenPi were free from FlatIcon!

+## Author
+**Richard J. Sears** - *richardjsears@gmail.com* - [The RS Technical Group, Inc.](http://github.com/rjsears)

+## License
+This project is licensed under the MIT License - see the MIT License for details

+## Acknowledgments
+* **My Amazing and loving family!** My wonderful wife and kids put up with all my coding and automation projects and encouraged me in everything.
+Without them, this project would not be possible.
+* **My brother James**, who is a continual source of inspiration to me and others.
+Everyone should have a brother as awesome as mine!